simmons2714/AESTube/Readme.md

 5. These notes are used as the passphrase for AES encryption.
 6. That's all folks 😎

+In addition to this, nicomda created some audio splitting mechanism that allows you to trim it, improving the security.

 ## Important!
 The other party needs 'adjlist.txt' in order to decrypt the file or text.